mbcrosiersamuel/mb-crosier-astro-site/src/pages/posts/consulting-to-startups.md

     alt: 'The full Astro logo.'
 tags: ["startups"]
 ---

-# Resources for Moving from Consulting to a Startup

 Lots of people have written amazing resources on how to move from consulting into a startup role, as well as how to navigate important but often opaque topics like equity or reverse interviewing.